GoraNetwork/algokit_default_template/README.md

-# AlgoKit Playground Template
+# AlgoKit Goracle Basic App Template

-This template provides a good starting point to quickly play with writing, building and deploying/calling Beaker and PyTEAL contracts.
+This template provides a good starting point to quickly play with writing, building and deploying/calling Beaker and PyTEAL contracts and interacting with the Goracle Protocol.

-This is one of the default templates used by AlgoKit to initialise an Algorand smart contract project.
+This is a template used by AlgoKit to initialise an Algorand smart contract project.
 It's a [Copier template](https://copier.readthedocs.io/en/stable/).

 ## Features

 This template supports the following features:

-* Compilation of the current Beaker contract (see e.g. [playground/hello_world/build.py](./playground/hello_world/build.py))
+* Compilation of the current Beaker contract (see e.g. [default_app/build.py](./default_app/build.py))
-* Demo (deploy + call) of the current Beaker contract (see e.g. [playground/hello_world/demo.py](./playground/hello_world/demo.py))
+* Demo (deploy + call) of the current Beaker contract (see e.g. [default_app/demo.py](./default_app/demo.py))
 * [Poetry](https://python-poetry.org/) for Python dependency management and virtual environment management
 * VS Code configuration (linting, formatting, breakpoint debugging)